-Click the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.
+Click the IPv6 Internet Connection Setup Wizard button and the wizard will guide you through a few simple steps to get your network up and running.

 Click Next to continue to the next page.
-Click Cancel to discard the changes made and return to the main page.
+Click Cancel to return to the main page.